The SAGEX Review on Scattering Amplitudes, Chapter 2: An Invitation to Color-Kinematics Duality and the Double Copy: From amplitudes to gravitational waves through the double copy

 The next contribution to the potential comes from the four-scalar one-loop amplitude.
 As we discussed, the generalized unitarity method provides an algorithmic construction for this and higher-loop amplitudes, while simultaneously seamlessly singling out the parts exhibiting the features required of the classical limit and interfacing with the double copy to organize gravity calculations in terms of simpler gauge theory ones.
 The one-loop amplitude however is sufficiently simple so we can construct it without making use of the details of the general approach while still avoiding explicit use of Feynman diagrammatics.

 As we discussed on general grounds in Sec.~\ref{MatterGravitonKinematics}, to focus on the parts of the amplitude that do not contain intersecting matter lines it suffices to set to zero in the numerator of all contributing diagrams the squared momenta of the gravitons connecting the two matter lines -- momenta $q_1$ and $q_2$ on the left-hand side of Fig.~\ref{CutMatter}.
-Up to the overall factor of the two graviton propagators, this is the residue of the one-loop amplitude corresponding to the pole $q_1^2=0=q_2^2$, implying that \be {\cal M}_4^\text{1-loop} = \frac{1}{q_1^2}\frac{1}{q_2^2}\sum_{h_1, h_2} {\cal M}_3^\text{tree}(1, 4, q_1^{h_1}, -q_2^{h_2}) {\cal M}_3^\text{tree}(2, 3, -q_1^{h_1}, q_2^{h_2})+ \ldots \, , \ee where ${\cal M}^\text{tree}$ are gravitational Compton amplitudes and the ellipses represent terms that are not long-range classical.
+Up to the overall factor of the two graviton propagators, this is the residue of the one-loop amplitude corresponding to the pole $q_1^2=0=q_2^2$, implying that \be {\cal M}_4^\text{1-loop} = \int \frac{d^d q_1}{(2 \pi)^d} \frac{i}{q_1^2}\frac{i}{q_2^2}\sum_{h_1, h_2} {\cal M}_4^\text{tree}(1, 4, q_1^{h_1}, -q_2^{h_2}) {\cal M}_4^\text{tree}(2, 3, -q_1^{h_1}, q_2^{h_2})+ \ldots \, , \ee where ${\cal M}_4^\text{tree}$ are gravitational Compton amplitudes and the ellipses represent terms that are not long-range classical.
 This avoids discussing the details of assembling the two finer contributions to the classical amplitude shown on the right-hand side of Fig.~\ref{CutMatter} since \eqn{oneloop} automatically contains both.
 At higher loops however the most efficient strategy is to use the generalized unitarity method based on tree amplitudes with the fewest numbers of legs.

 The two Compton amplitude factors follow from the double copy of the dimensional reduction of higher-dimensional four-gluon amplitude, with two gluons taken in the extra dimensions.
 The dilaton-axion scalar is projected out from the product of each pair of intermediate gluons so the remainder are only the physical states of two gravitons.
 The sum over each them gives the physical-state projector \eqref{CompletenessRelationGravity} used in the tree-level computation.
-A judicious choice of polarization-stripped amplitudes \cite{KoemansCollado:2019ggb} by adding in terms that vanish on shell, so that they obey automatically Ward identities, without needing to use the transversality of other graviton polarization tensors which are eliminated in the sewing process, leads to a manifest cancellation of the reference vector.
-Such choices are always possible \cite{Kosmopoulos:2020pcd}.
+A judicious choice of polarization-stripped amplitudes \cite{KoemansCollado:2019ggb} leads to a manifest cancellation of the reference vector.
+Such choices, which can involve adding terms that vanish on-shell to allow amplitudes to manifestly obey Ward identities, have been shown to always be possible \cite{Kosmopoulos:2020pcd}.